fish2492/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Display lines containig the pattern root in the file /etc/passwd.
 15. Display num of lines containing the pattern bin in the file /etc/passwd.
 16. Display lines containing the pattern root and 3 lines after them in the file /etc/passwd.
+17. Display all the lines in the file /etc/passwd that don't contain the pattern bin".